-ESA compresses static resources to reduce data transfer sizes and improve page load speeds.
+ESA compresses static resources to reduce transfer sizes and speed up page loading.

 Introduction

 ESA provides three compression methods: Gzip, Brotli, and Zstd.
-They differ in compression efficiency, decompression speed, and compatibility, making them suitable for different scenarios.
+Each method offers different trade-offs in compression efficiency, decompression speed, and compatibility.

 |